freenas/freenas-docs/userguide/tasks.rst

    +---------------------+-----------------------------+---------------------------------------------------------------------------------------------------------+

-Cron jobs are shown in :menuselection:`Tasks --> Cron Jobs`.
-This table displays the user, command, description, schedule, and if the job is enabled.
+Cron jobs are shown in
+:menuselection:`Tasks --> Cron Jobs`.
+This table displays the user, command, description, schedule, and whether the job is enabled.
 This table is adjustable by setting the different column checkboxes above it.
 Set :guilabel:`Toggle` to display all options in the table.
-Click |ui-options| for an entry to see the :guilabel:`Run Now`, :guilabel:`Edit` and :guilabel:`Delete` options.
+Click |ui-options| for to show the :guilabel:`Run Now`, :guilabel:`Edit`, and :guilabel:`Delete` options.

 .. note:: :literal:`%` symbols are automatically escaped and do not need to be prefixed with backslashes.
 For example, use :samp:`date '+%Y-%m-%d'` in a cron job to generate a filename based on the date.